airbreather/YALSM/README.md

 ----
 1. Set the GRADLE_HOME environment variable to wherever you installed Gradle (the folder that contains bin, init.d, lib, etc.).
 2. Add JDK\bin, JRE\bin, and GRADLE_HOME\bin to your PATH.
-3. Navigate to the YALSM source tree.
-4. Run "gradle setupDevWorkspace".

 Every time
 ----------